Home Help for families Information & advice Health & medical information Health services GPs & primary care

 Read our guide to eye care for children with a learning disability, autism or both.
 This guide has been co-produced with parents.

-All children’s hearing tests are free under the NHS.
-More information about NHS audiology services can be found by going to the NHS website.
+All children’s hearing tests are free.
+More information about audiology services can be found by going to:

 Is your child having difficulty meeting certain milestones?
 We can help.